Band-group/hspf-spatial-analysis/README.md

 The pipelines have been run on CentOS Linux and on Mac OS X (Monterey and Sequoia).

+In the [`theory/html/hspf-gpu`](./theory/html/hspf-gpu) folder there is also a javascript/WebGPU implementation of the parasite evolution model described in the above paper.

 This code is licensed using the BOOST software license - see the enclosed [LICENSE.txt](./LICENSE.txt) file for details.

 ## Structure